Crystal Cruises Northwest Passage 2016

-- All guests will be able to enjoy the small communities via complimentary “community visits” during calls in Cambridge Bay and Pond Inlet.
-They will have the opportunity to experience firsthand modern life in the Arctic, including daily chores indigenous to this part of the world, as well as the rich cultural heritage of the region.
+- All guests will be able to enjoy the small communities via complimentary “community visits” during calls in Dutch Harbor and Nome, Alaska; Ulukhaktok, Cambridge Bay, Pond Inlet, Canada; and Ilulissat and Sisimiut, Greenland.
+They will have the opportunity to firsthand experience modern life in the Arctic, including daily chores indigenous to this part of the world, as well as the rich cultural heritage of the region.

 - Lectures and seminars provided by the expedition team are included in the cruise fare and allow guests to learn more about the culture, history and wildlife of the region.

-- The communities Crystal Serenity will be visiting are largely Inuit in population, have only a few thousand inhabitants, and do not offer the type of sightseeing attractions or the infrastructure expected on a more conventional cruise.
+- The Inuit communities Crystal Serenity will be visiting in the Canadian Arctic are small and remote, with limited facilities and very few inhabitants (500- 1600 people), so are unable offer the type of sightseeing attractions or the infrastructure expected on a more conventional cruise.
 Instead, guests will see daily life in these remote communities first-hand.
 Local community centers will be open, with cultural performances and demonstrations such as throat singing or traditional dress displays throughout the day.
 There will also be opportunities to visit a few small museums and the local co-op in each town, along with the chance to shop for traditional Inuit art.

 - Crystal is also working with local operators to develop additional optional Crystal Adventures® Shore Excursions to sites outside of the communities.
 Possibilities range from a round at the northernmost nine-hole golf course in the world to fishing trips and ATV tours.